the-placeholders/inspectre-frontend/README.md

 * What is your strategy for ensuring everyone’s voice is heard?
   * Everyone needs to talk at standup.
 Equal time for sharing.
 Switch roles of meeting moderator, scribe, etc. every meeting.
 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
-  * Speak with respect, not shooting down people's ideas, disagree respectfull.
+  * Speak with respect, not shooting down people's ideas, disagree respectfully.
 Essentially treat everyone with dignity.

 ## Work Plan

 * How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
   * Trello.
-Breakdown features of application into tangible parts.
+Break down features of the application into tangible parts.
 Assign teams to tackle those parts.
-Collaborate with entire team during integration and push into main branch - end of day meeting.
+Collaborate with entire team during integration and push into the main branch - end of day meeting.
 * What project management tool will be used?
   * Trello, Envision, and Miro